8 Launch

 3. runApp() also launches apps in a directory, but it’s versatility makes it suitable for running apps in various formats, either defined inline or in separate directories.6

-We’ll name our standalone app function launch_app() and include the options covered below:
+I tend to name the standalone app function launch_app() and include the options covered below (none of these are required, though).

 Launch app with the shinypak package: